splunk/public-o11y-docs/private-preview/aopt/aopt-metric-reference.rst

       - ``sf.report.average_replicas``
       - W
       - Average number of replicas during the analysis window.
-Does not include pods that allocate resources (such as those scheduled but not started).
+Does not include pods that allocate resources, such as those scheduled but not started.
    -

       - ``sf.report.pod.qos_class``
       - W
-      - Pod's quality of service (QoS) class, as defined in Kubernetes docs, encoded as integer.
+      - Pod's quality of service (QoS) class, as defined in Kubernetes docs, encoded as an integer.
    -

       - ``sf.report.footprint.cpu_cores``